 There are a lot of websites out there that, for some reason, can easily bypass ad-blockers and show unwanted pop-ups.
 Obviously, such websites are not legitimate sources to determine whether your device has been hacked.
 If this unexpectedly happens while browsing a site you regularly visit, you should be worried.

 Browser Toolbars Installed Without Your Knowledge

-If your browser is suddenly showing toolbars you don’t recognize and clearly didn’t install, it’s almost sure that your computer has been compromised.
+If your browser is suddenly showing toolbars you don’t recognize and clearly didn’t install, it’s almost certain that your computer has been compromised.